-Spanish 5 (at CVHS) NCAA Approved Prerequisite: Spanish 4 or instructor consent College Now course
+Spanish 5 (at CVHS)

-WLSPAN5A & WLSPAN5B Course ID:
+Prerequisite:Spanish 4 or instructor consentCredit:1 World LanguageCourse ID:WLSPAN5A & WLSPAN5B

 Spanish 5 is intended for students who have completed Spanish 4 or have had extensive experience with Spanish at home or in another country.
 This course is designed as a pre-AP course, as the tasks in the course prepare students for AP Spanish exam tasks, but may be taken before/after AP Spanish or instead of AP Spanish.
 Thematic units focus on families, communities, science, technology, beauty, contemporary life, world challenges and personal and public identities.
-Students will develop advanced communication skills through interpersonal speaking and writing assignments, presentational speaking and writing assignments, and interpretive reading and listening assignments.
+Students will develop advanced communication skills through interpersonal speaking and writing assignments, presentational speaking and writing assignments.